-Nevertheless, without having any proof of its truth, this understanding of common human behavior is no more than a myth, because humans cannot accept any convention without proving its truth (Wittgenstein, OC §95).
-Only objective criteria can suffice if we are to prove our ability to truthfully represent the external reality, and only by attaining such proof, can we agree to accept our propositions, and be released from the prison of our subjective, mental, and private languages.
-Indeed, the role of the philosophers is to elaborate the epistemology of true representation of reality to explain human knowledge and conduct in it and this we can do by starting from our initial feelings and emotions interpretations which are the basis of the phenomenalism but in continuing to interpret them into rational conceptions of our perceptual judgments to prove the truth of them as our basic facts representing Reality, as I elaborated also in the epistemic logic, as the basis of all our knowledge, Theoretic, Ethic And Aesthetic (Nesher, 2002, 2018, 2021).
+Nevertheless, without having any proof of its truth, this understanding of common human behavior is no more than a myth, because human beings cannot accept any convention without proving its truth (Wittgenstein, OC: #95).
+Only objective criteria can suffice if we are to prove our ability to truthfully represent external reality, and only by attaining such proof can we agree to accept our propositions and be released from the prison of our subjective, mental, and private languages.
+Indeed, the role of philosophers is to elaborate the epistemology of true representations of reality to explain human knowledge and conduct in it.
+This can be done by starting from our initial feelings and emotions, which are the basis of phenomenalism, and continuing to interpret them into rational conceptions of our perceptual judgments to prove their truth as our basic facts representing reality, as I elaborated also in the epistemic logic, as the basis of all our knowledge, theoretic, ethic and aesthetic (Nesher, 2002, 2018, 2021).

 References:

 Baker, G.P., & P.M.S.
-Hacker 1984Scepticism, Rules & Language.
+Hacker (1984).
+Scepticism, Rules & Language.
 Oxford: Basil Blackwell.

-Bloor, D. 1997 Wittgenstein, Rules and Institutions.
+Bloor, D. (1997).
+Wittgenstein, Rules and Institutions.
 London: Routledge.

-Ellenbogen, S. (2003) Wittgenstein’s Account of Truth.
+Ellenbogen, S. (2003).
+Wittgenstein’s Account of Truth.
 Albany: State University of New York Press.

-Davidson, D. (1986) “A Coherence Theory of Truth and Knowledge.”
+Davidson, D. (1986).
+“A Coherence Theory of Truth and Knowledge.”
 In E. LaPore, ed., Truth and

 Interpretation.
 Oxford: Basil Blackwell.

 Fisch, M.H.
-(1986) “American Pragmatism Before and After 1898.”
+(1986).
+“American Pragmatism Before and After 1898.”
 In K.L.
 Ketner and C.J.W.
 Kloesel, eds., Peirce, Semeiotic, and Pragmatism: Essays by Max H. Fisch.
 Bloomington: Indiana University Press, 1986: 183-304.

 Goodman R.B.
-(1998) “Wittgenstein and Pragmatism.”
-Parallax, 1998, vol. 4, no. 4, 91–105
+(1998).
+“Wittgenstein and Pragmatism.”
+Parallax, 4(4): 91–105.

 Goodman, R.B.
-(2002) Wittgenstein and William James.
+(2002).
+Wittgenstein and William James.
 Cambridge: Cambridge University Press.

-Habermas, J. 1998 On the Pragmatics of Communication.
+Habermas, J. (1998).
+On the Pragmatics of Communication.
 Cambridge Mass.: MIT Press.

-Hintikka, M. & J. 1986 Investigating Wittgenstein.
+Hintikka, M. & J. (1986).
+Investigating Wittgenstein.
 Oxford: Basil Blackwell.

-James, W. (1898) James, lecture in University of California in Berkeley on August 26, 1898, in Fisch, 1986.
+James, W. (1898).
+James, lecture in University of California in Berkeley on August 26, 1898, in Fisch, 1986.

-James, W. (1907) William James Pragmatism and The Meaning of Truth.
+James, W. (1907).
+Pragmatism and The Meaning of Truth.
 Cambridge Mass.: Harvard University Press, 1978.

-Malcolm, N. 1958 Ludwig Wittgenstein: A Memoir.
+Malcolm, N. (1958).
+Ludwig Wittgenstein: A Memoir.
 Oxford: Oxford University Press.

-McDowell, J. 1983 “Criteria, Defeasibility, and Knowledge.”
+McDowell, J. (1983).
+“Criteria, Defeasibility, and Knowledge.”
 Reprinted in his Meaning, Knowledge, and Reality.
 Cambridge Mass.: Harvard University Press, 1998.

-Nesher, D. 1979 “On the ‘Common Notions’ in Spinoza’s Theory of Knowledge and Philosophy of Science.”
+Nesher, D. (1979).
+“On the ‘Common Notions’ in Spinoza’s Theory of Knowledge and Philosophy of Science.”
 In Baruch De Spinoza: A Collection of Papers on His Thought, Edited by M. Brinker, M. Dascal & D. Nesher, University Publishing Projects 1979: 35-52.
 (Hebrew).

+Nesher, D. (1983).
+“Pragmatic Theory of Meaning: A Note on Peirce’s ‘Last’ Formulation of the Pragmatic Maxim and Its Interpretation.”
+Semiotica, 44 (3/4): 203-257.

-Nesher, D. 1987 “Is it really that `the thing in the box has no place in the language-game at all´ (PI#293)?
-A Pragmatist Alternative to Wittgenstein and Putnam´s Rejection of Mental Meaning.”
+Nesher, D. (1987).
+“Is it really that ‘the thing in the box has no place in the language-game at all’ (PI#293)?
+A Pragmatist Alternative to Wittgenstein and Putnam’s Rejection of Mental Meaning.”
 The 12th International Wittgenstein Symposium, Kirchberg, Austria Aug.
 1987.

-Nesher, D. 1992 “Wittgenstein on Language, Meaning, and Use.
-“International Philosophical Quarterly Vol. 32 No. 1, March 1992: 55-78.
+Nesher, D. (1992).
+“Wittgenstein on Language, Meaning, and Use.”
+International Philosophical Quarterly, 32(1): 55-78.

+Nesher, D. (1994).
+“The Pragmaticist Theory of Human Cognition and the Conception of Common-Sense.”
+The Peirce Seminar Papers: An Annual of Semiotic Analysis.
+Michael Shapiro, Ed.
+Berghahn Books.

-Nesher, D. 1997 “The Pragmaticist Conception of Truth and a ‘`Bold´ Solution to the Liar Paradox.”
+Nesher, D. (1997).
+“The Pragmaticist Conception of Truth and a ‘Bold’ Solution to the Liar Paradox.”
 Read at the 20th International Wittgenstein Symposium, Kirchberg, Austria, August 1997.

-Nesher, D.2002 On Truth and the Representation of Reality.
+Nesher, D. (2002).
+On Truth and the Representation of Reality.
 University Press of America.

-Nesher, D.2004 “Meaning as True Interpretation of Cognitive Signs.”
+Nesher, D. (2004).
+“Meaning as True Interpretation of Cognitive Signs.”
 Read at the conference On Meaning, Haifa University, Dec.
 2004.